 "Mexico" Mike - Ex-media spokesman, Mexico Tourism Ministry.
 Named Mexico expert by NY Times, Wall Street Journal, TX Monthly, Guardian (UK), Mexico City News, Atención (San Miguel de Allende).

 Living In Mexico Is Not Right For Everyone

 (Excerpt From Live Better South of the Border in Mexico, 4th Edition)

-Some of you readers (of Live Better South of the Border in Mexico) should not live or retire in Mexico, and some of you should not live or retire anywhere else but Mexico.
+Some of you readers (of Live Better South of the Border in Mexico - book is outdated now) should not live or retire in Mexico, and some of you should not live or retire anywhere else but Mexico.
 As good as I (and the tens of thousands of you who bought the first, second, and third editions) think this book is, it is only a book.
 Live Better South of the Border in Mexico will guide and educate you, but by itself it cannot predict how well you will like Mexico.
 If you want to retire to Mexico, or are too young for retirement, but want to live and work in Mexico, try living there for several months first.